Child Custody and Relocation Laws in Maine

 As a matter of law and public policy, Maine has determined that children should be assured of frequent and continuing contact with both parents, even after parents have divorced, separated, or ended their relationship.
 For that reason, a parent is always free to move alone, but the court becomes involved if a parent wants to move away with the children over the objection of the other parent.

-If a parent wants to move away and take the children, that parent first has to provide the non-moving parent with a written notice of intent.
+If a parent wants to move away and take the children, that parent first has to provide the other parent with a written notice of intent.
 The notice has to be delivered to the other parent no less than 30 days before the proposed move.
-If the non-relocating parent objects to the move, then the moving parent must go to court, and ask the judge to change custody.
+If the non-moving parent objects to the move, then the moving parent must go to court, and ask the judge to change custody.

 If the moving parent believes the other parent will be angered by the notice and will endanger the child or the relocating parent, the relocating parent should give the notice to the court.
 The court will then provide notice to the non-relocating parent while taking simultaneous measures to protect the safety of the relocating parent and child.